suryakaushikkaligotla/Code-To-Grow/Day13_SmartBusFareCalculator/README.md

             finalfare = finalfare * 1.2;
             printf("Peak Hour Surcharge Applied");
         }
-//Checking if peak hour surge applies or not
+//Checking if peak hour surge applies or not//
         if (finalfare < 20) {
             finalfare = 20;
         }